 - a.
 Include an assessment by a suitably qualified and experienced practitioner that: - i.
 Provides the results of detailed groundwater level investigations across the site; and, - ii.
 Specifies construction measures to ensure that shallow groundwater is not diverted away from its natural flow path for those areas where the shallow groundwater is likely to be intercepted by service trenches and hardfill areas.
-This shall include measures to address potential loss of spring flow due to penetration of the confining layer. - b.
-Be in accordance with an Ecological Management Plan prepared by a suitably qualified and experienced practitioner that, as a minimum, includes: - i.
+This shall include measures to address potential loss of spring flow due to penetration of the confining layer. - Be in accordance with an Ecological Management Plan prepared by a suitably qualified and experienced practitioner that, as a minimum, includes: - i.
 Wetland delineation in accordance with Ministry for the Environment 2020.
-Wetland delineation protocols (Ministry for the Environment, Wellington.
-No. 10 p) and associated buffer distances to be implemented. - ii.
+Wetland delineation protocols (Ministry for the Environment, Wellington, No. 10 p), related soil and hydrology tools and any updates to these protocols. and associated buffer distances to be implemented. - ii.
 Plans specifying spring head restoration, Springs Creek riparian management, waterway crossing management and wetland restoration and enhancement options within the proposed reserve spaces, segregation of spring water and untreated stormwater. - iii.
 Aquatic buffer distances, including minimum waterbody setbacks for earthworks and buildings of: - i.
 20m from Springs Creek. - ii.
-30m from permanent springheads. - iii.
+30m from permanent springheads. - ii.
 10m from channelized waterways. - iv.
-Ongoing maintenance and monitoring requirements that are to be implemented. - c.
+Ongoing maintenance and monitoring requirements that are to be implemented.
+This includes groundwater level, spring water level and spring flow monitoring. - c.
 Provide for naturalisation of the diversion of the Lincoln Main Drain. - d.
-Provide for a 100m setback for earthworks and buildings from the spring heads identified in Figure 1 below.
+Provide for a 100m setback for earthworks and buildings from the spring heads identified in Figure 1